 Step #5 Create a Funnel Visualization

-In the fifth step, once the data is collected, it’s time to use your analytics tool and create your conversion funnel visualization, which will help you quickly and aptly identify the drop–off areas you can improve.
+Once the data is collected, the next step is to use your analytics tool to create a conversion funnel visualization.
+This will help you quickly identify drop-off areas that need improvement.

-Most widely known analytics platforms provide a funnel and data visualization feature, so you and your team don’t waste time on unnecessary, time-consuming processes.
+Most popular analytics platforms offer funnel and data visualization features, saving you and your team time by streamlining the process.

 Step #6 Analyze Conversion Rates

-In the sixth step, it’s time to analyze your conversion rates and calculate results for each stage of the funnel in order to understand where users are dropping off and where improvements can be made.
+Next, analyze your conversion rates and calculate results for each funnel stage to identify where users are dropping off and where improvements are needed.

 But don’t worry; there are always some weak points in the conversion path, and once you figure out where they appear, you gain space for optimization, adaptation to new trends, and improvement of the user experience factor.